Lake Oswego City Hall & Public Safety Facility

 Taken as a whole, the new city hall is an expression of the community, and a long-term investment in civic culture.

-Sustainability was an important driver, with PV panels and energy efficient systems.
+Sustainability was an important driver, with PV panels, preserved green space, and energy efficient systems.
 The project shadows LEED Gold requirements.

 We valued our collaborative working relationship with the Mackenzie team on the Lake Oswego City Hall project.
 They are skilled, cost-conscience designers and proactively worked with the Howard S. Wright team to identify cost control strategies for the project.
 Mackenzie is knowledgeable about project delivery methods, and were very adept at leveraging the benefits of having HSW as a CMGC partner.
 I would highly recommend Mackenzie.